adalca/neurite/README.md

 Please contact Adrian Dalca, adalca@csail.mit.edu for question related to `neuron`

 ### Papers:
+If you use this code, please cite one of the following:

 **Anatomical Priors in Convolutional Networks for Unsupervised Biomedical Segmentation**
 AV Dalca, J Guttag, MR Sabuncu
 *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.*